Skip to content

 LeftRight

-Israel killed Basij intelligence deputy Esmail Ahmadi and IRGC intelligence commander Mehdi Rostami Shomastan in strikes during the past week.
-These are the third and fourth senior IRGC figures killed in a week, after spokesman Brig.
-Gen. Naeini and Intelligence Minister Khatib .
+Israel killed Basij intelligence deputy Esmail Ahmadi and IRGC intelligence commander Mehdi Rostami Shomastan during the past week — the 3rd and 4th senior IRGC figures to die in 7 days.
+IRGC spokesman Brig.
+Gen. Naeini and Intelligence Minister Khatib died in earlier strikes .

 Israel destroyed a swathe of Iran's paramilitary command layer in a single night — the officers who manage neighbourhood militias, enforce domestic order, and hold the IRGC's local grip across 31 provinces.